 Here are some guidelines to follow that may not only help you to remain efficient and professional at work but also help cope with the changes that pregnancy is bound to bring about.

 - Make adjustments in your lifestyle and work schedule – Prepare yourself for the inevitable changes that every stage of pregnancy is expected to bring about and accept them.
 As the pregnancy will progress, you may tire easily; the discomfort can increase.

 - Travel plans – Plan them in advance if you are required to travel for work.
 Do not miss your prenatal appointments, instead reschedule them accordingly.
 The second trimester would be ideal.
 It is advisable that you consider your doctor first in this respect.

 - Your time off – It is always reasonable to inform well in advance(if you are able to know) before taking time off from work.
 You may also like to find someone to fill in for you so that your work is not affected.
 Make sure your hand over your work to the person completely before you leave for your maternity break.

 - Scheduled appointments – You may refrain from setting up your prenatal appointments on weekdays, during office working hours.
 You may schedule them for weekends or during the lunch break or for evenings, after office hours.

 - Stay focused – It’s the best time of your life and everyone knows it.
 However, it may be a good idea to manage the initial interest and excitement your pregnancy may generate in your colleagues.
 Deliberately, you may diplomatically steer the conversations back to work-related issues.

 - Dress Smart – You may like to keep your office attire comfortable yet smart.
-Your usual clothes might fit you in the first trimester however it might not in the second and third trimester.
+Your usual clothes might fit you in the first trimester however they might not in the second and third trimesters.
 Change your wardrobe into a comfortable yet chick collection for your office wear.
 You may also like to go in for comfortable footwear (best to avoid heels).